Skip to content

 Kiss Cutting

-Kiss cutting allows us to engineer more complexity and functionality into customer solutions while keeping costs low, especially with pressure-sensitive materials.
+Kiss cutting is a shallow cutting method that enables engineers to integrate more complexity and functionality into customer solutions while keeping costs low, especially with pressure-sensitive materials.
+However, it opens the door for numerous potential headaches with defects, and fallout increases when incorrectly performed.

 What is Kiss Cutting?